 At the outset, managing Supplier information may sound very basic – contacts, addresses, bank details and the like.
 The real complexity in managing Supplier Information is in maintaining supplier attributes consistently across numerous systems and applications.
 It is important that supplier information is accurate and consistent as it otherwise leads to incorrect analysis and wrong reporting.
-Since critical business decisions are taken based on Supplier data, poor supplier data can cost the organisation monetary losses not to mention significant opportunity cost.
-When an organisation lacks a consolidated supplier database, there may be different departments using the same supplier in different contracts.
-This is a missed opportunity as it prevents the organisation from leveraging volumes in order to get better pricing.
-Also, Duplicate Supplier data makes it difficult to analyse spend effectively.
+Since critical business decisions are taken based on Supplier data, poor supplier data can cost the organization monetary losses not to mention significant opportunity cost.
+When an organization lacks a consolidated supplier database, there may be different departments using the same supplier in different contracts.
+This is a missed opportunity as it prevents the organization from leveraging volumes in order to get better pricing.
+Also, Duplicate Supplier data makes it difficult to analyze spend effectively.

 How does Supplier Data Management contribute to Supply Chain Visibility and Transparency?

 During the pandemic, one of the biggest challenges was that procurement leaders did not have detailed status/risks from their own downstream supply chain.
 A consolidated view of all suppliers helps in identifying alternate suppliers in times of crises and onboard them.
 Needless to state, finding alternate suppliers, where needed, is also a critical process in building supply chain resiliency.
 When this supplier data is hidden in spreadsheets, databases and file stores, it is difficult to act quickly on the information.
 In the 2019 survey by Deloitte, 60% of CPOs cite poor master data quality, standardization, and governance as the biggest challenges to procurement.
 Thus, Supplier Data Management provides a ‘single source of truth’ for all supplier related information and leads to improved supply chain insights and decision making.